ethereum/consensus-specs/specs/phase0/p2p-interface.md

 #### How are we going to discover peers in a gossipsub topic?

-In Phase 0, peers for attestation subnets will be found using the `shards` entry in the ENR.
+In Phase 0, peers for attestation subnets will be found using the `attnets` entry in the ENR.

 Although this method will be sufficient for early upgrade of the beacon chain, we aim to use the more appropriate discv5 topics for this and other similar tasks in the future.
 ENRs should ultimately not be used for this purpose.